Exolaunch

 Exolaunch GmbH (formerly known as ECM) is a German launch services, mission management, and deployment systems provider based in Berlin, Germany with offices in the U.S., France and Japan.
 The company's main focus is the deployment of small satellites, ranging from CubeSats to microsatellites.
+In June 2026, private equity firm EQT agreed to acquire Exolaunch from founder Dmitriy Sternharz, marking EQT's first private-equity investment in the space sector.

 History

 Exolaunch was a spin-off from Technische Universität Berlin.
 Since its founding, Exolaunch has supported the deployment of over 575 satellites.
 Exolaunch has provided mission management and launch services for payloads on Falcon 9, Falcon Heavy, Ariane 6, PSLV, European Soyuz, Soyuz and Electron rockets and has announced agreements with SpaceX and New Space India Limited.
 The company specialises in rideshare launches, in which small satellites are deployed as secondary payloads in a launch, alongside the usually larger primary payloads.

 In total, around one third of Spire Global's constellation of Lemur satellites have been supported by Exolaunch since 2016.
 Momentus Space and Exolaunch announced a partnership in July 2017 relating to the provision of water plasma propulsion technologies for use in payload delivery.
 In August 2018, Iceye announced an agreement with Exolaunch to launch two or more satellites with synthetic-aperture radar.
 Exolaunch's second-largest rideshare mission to date took place in July 2019 on the Soyuz-2 launch vehicle.
 The mission consisted of the deployment of 28 smallsats which included 25 CubeSats ranging from 0.25U to 16U and two commercial microsatellites.
 This launch also saw the qualification of Exolaunch's microsatellite separation system, CarboNIX.
 The smallest satellite that the company has managed rideshare integration was only 2.5 cm tall.